 Tip: if you don’t have any other offers, we recommend that you check out this post about maximizing the lifetime value of your customers.

 In B2B industries, you can draw an obvious connection between interacting with a prospect and making a sale – at least compared to B2C markets.
 Consumers are often unmotivated to buy something, but brands buy out of necessity, and with a clear goal in mind.

 As a result, many businesses think that if they can cut to the chase and explain the benefits of their product or service quickly, they will walk away with a valuable deal.
-That’s why you see so many marketing videos – even whiteboard animation videos – that all but scream, “Hey, try our thing, it’s going to be great!”
+That’s why you see so many marketing videos – even whiteboard and cartoon animation videos – that all but scream, “Hey, try our thing, it’s going to be great!”

 For most B2B prospects, it’s exactly the wrong message to send.
 Most of them prefer information and education to overt selling.
 And they don’t like to be pressured – who does?

 The clue was in the sub-headline all along!
 Forget about making a sale for a moment, and focus on educating your customers first.
 Respect them enough to talk about things that matter to them.
 Things that don’t necessarily relate to your offer directly… but are interesting to your target market.

 Create helpful, valuable video marketing content that your customers can use even if they don’t buy from you.
 For example, here are some ideas:

 - Interview subject matter experts on video, on topics that matter to your customers.
 Later, you could transform those videos into podcast episodes, and kill two birds with one stone!